-Every person consumes, interacts and therefore creates data across thousands of apps and content monetization platforms leading to the creation of 2.5 quintillion bytes of data every day.
-It is estimated that by 2020, each person in the world will create 1.7MB of data every second.
+Every person consumes, interacts, and therefore creates data across thousands of apps and content monetization platforms, leading to the creation of 2.5 quintillion bytes of data every day.
+Data scientists estimate that by 2020, each person in the world will create 1.7MB of data every second.

-Imagine you are responsible for managing all the data created by all the people and machines in the world in all possible mediums like social networks, search engines, jets, ships and every other object connected directly or indirectly with a computer.
+Imagine you are responsible for managing all the data all people and machines create in the world in all possible mediums like social networks, search engines, jets, ships, and every other object connected directly or indirectly with a computer.

 This massive amount of data will require tools, processes, infrastructure, and expertise necessary to find meaning and patterns that could illuminate fundamental questions.

 This study, research, and work on such excessively vast amounts of data comprise the term Big Data.

 Before answering how it’s important to answer why.
 Why should you or anyone learn Big Data?
 Technology like humans, evolved to adapt to its surroundings.
 Charles Babbage invented computers to solve mathematical problems.

 As computers became powerful, they were applied across disciplines and industries to solve problems that are either difficult or impossible to solve by humans.

 Eventually, the computers shrunk in size, and the widespread use of GUIs became commonplace among people.